Google

 Read Now

-This decision could be a serious blow to India’s pharmaceutical sectors, which had been hoping to have remained largely unaffected with the previously introduced country-wide tariffs by the U.S. administration.
+This decision could be a serious blow to India’s pharmaceutical sector, which had been hoping to remain largely unaffected by the previously introduced U.S. tariffs on various countries, including India.

-For India’s pharma sector, the U.S. is a critical market, one which is its largest export market.
+For India’s pharma sector, the U.S. is the largest export market.
 India supplies over 45% of generics and 15% of biosimilars used in the American market.

 While the tariffs appear to target multinational firms’ branded and patented drugs, uncertainty remains over whether Indian complex generics and speciality medicines will also be hit.